Fine Tuning#

 plt.show()

-Note that the loss curve does not show any real improvement (in fact, it is deteriorating).
+Note that the validation loss does not show any real improvement (in fact, it is deteriorating).
 You may wonder, how could accuracy improve if the loss isn’t decreasing?
 The answer is simple: what we display is an average of pointwise loss values, but what actually matters for accuracy is the distribution of the loss values, not their average, since accuracy is the result of a binary thresholding of the class probability predicted by the model.
 The model may still be improving even if this isn’t reflected in the average loss.

 Now, let’s evaluate the fine-tuned model on the test set and print the classification accuracy.